 - Make the content shareable – there are options to click and share content over several platforms

-- Target paid, viral, unpaid, shared and all other sorts of media platform to distribute the content
+- Target paid, viral, unpaid, shared, and all other sorts of media platforms to distribute the content

 - Use your brand evangelists and influencers to promote your content

 The focus at this stage is to analyze the impact of the first 4Cs of the content marketing strategy discussed above.
-Check-back analysis gives you great insight into what’s working for your audience and what not.
+The check-back analysis gives you great insight into what’s working for your audience and what’s not.
 Based on the results of the check-back analysis, you can:

 - Re-assess your brand’s business model and market value

 - Re-examine and re-define your content marketing strategy

 At this stage, you can stop and reflect on whether or not your brand is being perceived the way you would like it to be perceived and if it’s hitting the right chords with your desired target audience.
 There are certain questions that you should ask yourself at this stage: